kdoore/CS2335-Gitbook/spawn_prefab_gameobjects.md

   // The prefab that we're going to spawn
 	public PickUp prefab;  //use baseclass type

-	// The number of prefabs we will have at all time private int prefabsCount;
+	private int prefabsCount;
 	private int pauseTime;